 For a beginner, CoinSpot is the easiest to use.

-There is also a very popular app or website used to purchase Bitcoin, Litecoin and Ethereum instantly by credit card and that is Coinbase.
+There is also a very popular app used to purchase Bitcoin, Litecoin and Ethereum instantly by credit card, and that is Coinbase.

 Coinbase is UK based and allows you to buy using your credit card.
 Coinbase does not allow you to sell yet in Australia.
 (Coming soon).

 I use Coinbase a lot to buy Bitcoin, Litecoin and Ethereum.
-The fees are reasonable but are higher than the above mentioned exchanges however you can use a credit card with Coinbase.
+The fees are higher than the above mentioned exchanges however you can use a credit card with Coinbase.

 To sell your coins you will need to transfer them to an exchange to sell for AUD.